highchair/artinruins-com/to-do-list.md

 # 365 Eddy Street, circa 1900
 + Listed as "Joseph I. H. Banigan" in GM Hopkins map, 1937
 + Banigan: [http://www.riheritagehalloffame.org/inductees_detail.cfm?iid=517]

-# Fogarty Building
-+ Find my photos of the demolition or scour the innerwebs for demolition photos

 # Fremont Street
 + Find photos from 2007 of 19 Fremont Street